-Al Ansari Exchange is fully committed to adhering to local laws and regulations which reflect the relevant recommendations issued by the Financial Action Task Force (FATF) and the Basel Statement of Principles on preventing the utilization of the banking system for criminal purposes, issued by the Basel Committee.
+Al Ansari Exchange is fully committed to adhering to the laws and regulations which reflect the relevant recommendations issued by the Financial Action Task Force (FATF) and the Basel Statement of Principles on preventing the utilization of the banking system for criminal purposes, issued by the Basel Committee.

 Al Ansari Exchange adheres to the four pillars of an effective AML program:

 - Development of internal policies, procedures and related controls

 - Independent review for compliance.

 Know Your Customer (KYC)